CondorTalon/quadline/README.md

 I created the main methods used in the main Quadline method, namely "get_current_player", "is_game_over" and "make_move".
 For the README, I provided the screenshots by hosting them on an image-hosting site (imgur), and wrote the Game Description section.
 I also provided my account on Github to host the repo.

+### Andy:

+I improved on some other methods throughout the QuadlineGrid and Quadline class, and created a few new methods, notably "check_quadline".
+I also created a uniform docstring format for my team to use in the methods of our code to make our code easily understandable.
+For the README file, ---TO BE CONTINUED---

 [Return to top](#top)